Just because you start and stop your fitness goals doesn’t mean you’re lazy. You might just be using the wrong form of motivation.

 Question 4 is all about your support network.
 Engaging extrinsic motivation methods such as community and competition can help increase engagement.

-Question 5 & 6 are about the pain, fear or negative emotions you feel about your current situation.
-If we score low here we might not be far enough down the change journey in order to stay motivated long term.
+Questions 5 & 6 are about the pain, fear or negative emotions you feel about your current situation.
+If we score low here we might not be far enough down the change journey in order to stay motivated long-term.

 Question 7 is a perfect question to assess the use the extrinsic motivators such as money or getting a coach.
 If you don’t have the experience, you can easily bump those numbers up by engaging someone who has or a community of people like you